All Hail King Julien: Plot summary

 King Julien learns that mountain lemur Koto's army has been systematically conquering and enslaving all other kingdoms on the island, and the lemur kingdom is next.

 Before he can coordinate a response, Koto's army invades, seizing power in an immediate coup de main.
 With security chief Clover disempowered and his kingdom surrounded, Julien concedes to Koto's rule.
 As the new King, Koto deposes Julien, schedules his and Maurice's public execution, then imprisons all surviving lemurs in a POW camp.
 There, they engage in forced labor, and are euphemistically described as "unpaid interns".

 After busting out of his bamboo prison, Julien and Maurice escape onto an abandoned Soviet submarine, where they are joined by sleeper agent lemur Pancho and the amiable lemur Ted.
 They engage in a variety of adventuring, including nearly being sacrificed to a space tentacle on an island of female Lotus-Eater-like lemurs; rescuing the Shark Lord from dolphins who intend to sell him as a pet to Russian oligarchs; and befriending an army of communist space monkeys, marooned on an island after being abandoned by the former USSR.

 Loyal to Julien, Mort attempts to assassinate Koto via harpoon guns, poisoned beverages, and traps, but only manages to injure and maim himself.
 Amused by Mort's slapstick failures, King Koto employs him as his court jester.
 Meanwhile, the lemurs plan a clandestine uprising, employing Mort as their informant.
 All the while, Mort's dissociative episodes become more frequent and more intense.

 Meanwhile, after her escape, Clover ensues a quest to achieve enlightenment, joined by Sage Moondancer (the pacifist brother of Koto).
 Their quest is guided by the wisdom of mudskipper Jarsh-Jarsh, Sage's mentor.

 Mort recruits Timo to reactivate his Stargate-like multiverse portal, so they can enlist the army of Morticus Khan, an alternate-dimension version of Mort.
 Upon their arrival, however, Khan claims he has waited thousands of years to meet Mort.
 Khan reveals that, like himself, the main Mort is an immortal being, and his split personalities are various versions of himself whose "life essence" he has unwittingly consumed.
 Khan states his intention to consume Mort, thereby ruling over all Morts, then enter the portal and destroy everything he holds dear, starting with the feet of King Julien.
 After losing in physical combat, Mort defeats Morticus Khan by vomiting him into the air, then forcibly absorbing Khan's soul into his own body.
 However, in so doing, he explodes the portal back to King Julien's universe.

-To repair the portal, Timo induces Mort to fall into a deep hypnosis and withdraw Smart Mort (his genius monocled British alter ego, usually brought on by caffeine) from his own subconcious.
+To repair the portal, Timo induces Mort to fall into a deep hypnosis and withdraw Smart Mort (his genius monocled British alter ego, usually brought on by caffeine) from his own subconscious.
 While within his own mind, Mort battles Granny Mort and narrowly escapes revenge from all the other alter-egos he has absorbed.

 With the help of his allies, including his evil Uncle King Julien XII and nemesis Karl, Julien successfully defeats Koto and regains his kingdom.